 The color of olive oil has no impact on taste or quality.
 Various genetic and environmental factors can affect the final color of the oil, which can be anything from a light yellow to a deep, rich green.

 Here in Spain, we enjoy olive oil in many different ways.
-It can be used in salad dressings (either as a simple blend with vinegar or in a more elaborate recipe), sauce, to fry and stir fry, for baking (many Spanish cakes use olive oil rather than butter), on toast, and so much more.
+It can be used in salad dressings (either as a simple blend with vinegar or in a more elaborate recipe), in sauces, to fry and stir fry, for baking (many Spanish cakes use olive oil rather than butter), on toast, and so much more.

 Hungry for more?
 Sign up for my free weekly newsletter and receive a new Spanish recipe once a week!
 Join today and get my FREE Spanish ingredient essentials guide!